Anti-Bengali sentiment: 2020 Bru-resettlement

 The governments of Tripura and Mizoram and representatives of Bru organisations signed an agreement on 16 January 2019 to allow nearly 35,000 Bru tribal people, who were displaced from Mizoram and lived in Tripura as refugees since 1997, to settle permanently in Tripura.
 The Tripura government selected 12 places including Kanchanpur.
-This resulted in conflicts between the Brus and the local Bengali non-tribal people who used to live there for decades.
+This resulted in conflict between the Brus and the local Bengali non-tribal people who used to live there for decades.
 Protests took place against the settlement, and the state government used violence in dispersing the mobs.
-Over 6,000 people were thrown out of their homes by Bru migrants.
+Over 6,000 Bengali people were thrown out of their homes by Bru migrants.
 After the violence of 10 December, Nagarik Suraksha Mancha was formed for the protection of Bengalis.
 On 21 November 2020, one Bengali was killed and more than 20 were injured in open fire from police.

+Pakistan

+Jamaat-e-Islami Pakistan is an Islamist political party.
+It is the Pakistani successor to Jamaat-e-Islami, which was founded in British India in 1941.
+JIP opposed the Bangladesh Liberation War (1971), with Islami Jamiat-e-Talaba, its student organisation, organising the Al-Badr paramilitary group to fight the Mukti Bahini (the Bengali nationalist guerrilla movement).
+JIP members collaborated with the Pakistan Army in perpetrating the Bangladesh genocide.